trentonallan/virtual-aragonite-sensor/README.md

 ### Model Architecture

-I used a Random Forest (100 trees, max depth 15) because it handles small datasets well and automatically ranks feature importance during training.
+I used a Random Forest model (100 trees, max depth 15) because it handles small datasets well and automatically ranks feature importance during training.
 The model splits data 60/20/20 for training/validation/test and uses 10-fold cross-validation to verify performance.

 Random Forest worked better than neural networks here because:
-- More robust on small datasets (2,140 samples)
+- Less prone to overfitting smaller datasets (2,140 samples)
-- Automatically ranks feature importance during training
+- Built-in feature importance from split gains (helps validate oceanographic assumptions)
-- Provides confidence scores from ensemble variance
+- Uncertainty estimates from tree ensemble variance (important for field validation decisions)

 The model includes a `predict_with_confidence()` function that returns predictions with uncertainty estimates, helping identify which predictions should be validated in-situ.